alexandre-touret/alexandre-touret.github.io/content/posts/my-tech-library.en.md

 {{< figure src="/assets/images/2024/02/software_arch_for_developers.webp" title="Software architecture for developers: Technical Leadership and the balance with agility" >}}

 This is another great book talking about software architecture.
-I also recommend to read it.
+I also recommend reading it.

 ### Building Microservices by S. NEWMAN
 {{< figure src="/assets/images/2024/02/microservices.webp" title="Building Microservices" >}}

 If you want to dig into how to design a microservice platform, this book is a good start.
-It will provide a good overview of all the main points to tackle such as integration, deployment, or the famous [Conway Law](https://en.wikipedia.org/wiki/Conway%27s_law).
+It will provide you a good overview of all the main points to tackle such as integration, deployment, or the famous [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law).

 ### Building Evolutionary Architectures by N. FORD, R. PARSONS & P. KUA
 {{< figure src="/assets/images/2024/02/evolutionary.webp" title="Building Evolutionary Architectures" >}}